agilebits/sm/README.md

 # decrypting all files you have specified in your .sm/manifest
 sm decrypt-all

+# re-encrypting all files specified in your .sm/manifest that have
+# changed since the last encryption pass
+sm encrypt-all

 # shred all decrypted files based on your .sm/manifest
 # ensuring you do not have secrets in plaintext on disk
+sm shred
 ```

 ## Use jq to validate JSON files